Letter 1 from a grumpy cat

 16th century gave us the heliocentric model and America.

-17th century gave us the Cartesianism and gravitation
+17th century gave us Cartesianism and gravitation

-18th century gave us the electricity
+18th century gave us electricity

 20th century made everything relative and gave us ideologies

-21th century gave us, identity crises, memes with cats, twitter, Donald Trump, some sort of wars (don’t worry, they are not here), a climate crisis (don’t worry, this is not now), a new virus-KILLER (don’t worry, you can’t see it), ChatGPT teaching us how to speak.
+21th century gave us identity crises, memes with cats, twitter, Donald Trump, a climate crisis (don’t worry, this is not now), a new virus-KILLER (don’t worry, you can’t see it), Chat teaching us how to speak.

 Btw: have you heard of social sleeping?

-For thousands of years, it was completely normal to flop down in bed each night alongside friends, colleagues, relatives – including the entire extended family – or travelling pedlars.
+For thousands of years, it was completely normal to flop down on the bed each night alongside friends, colleagues, relatives – including the entire extended family – or travelling pedlars.
 When on the road, people routinely found themselves lying next to total strangers.
 If they were unlucky, this outsider might come with an overwhelming stench, deafening snoring – or worse, a preference for sleeping naked.

+Ah....
 The Bed: this intimacy filled with organic and animalic scents, breathing in it like a pressed flower in a book, hiding from the light in a fetal position, completely exposed, a place where nobody is watching you.
 How can this be a social activity?

 Instead of asking: did you take your vitamins today, I ask: Did you have your dose of fear today?
 Apocalypse.
 So beautiful.
 I am looking forward to it.